-Children and Young People’s Mental Health: Promoting Integration and Early Intervention
+Children and Young People’s Mental Health: Taking Early Action

 More than 850,000 children and young people in the UK have a diagnosable mental health disorder and half of all lifetime cases of mental illness begin by age 14.
 However, just the 7% of the total mental health budget is allocated to child & adolescent mental health services.
 Investing in services and support for young people at an early stage could not only reduce the care burden, but saves millions in future costs across the NHS, education, criminal justice and social care.